 The 10 Trendiest Baby Names of 2013

-We’re halfway through the first month of 2013, so we can officially stop looking back at last year.
+We’re more than halfway through 2013, so we can officially stop looking back at last year.
 That being said, there’s going to be some big names on the docket for 2013, so here are our picks for the trendiest baby names of this year.
 Spoiler alert: they’re getting classy.

 Anne/Ann – This isn’t an attempt to popularize this writer’s name, PROMISE.
 But thanks to the Royal Baby-to-be, traditional English names are making their comeback in droves.
 Which explains . . .